Pasir Ris: Downtown East

-As Singapore's premier and largest lifestyle and recreational hubs, Downtown East is a one-stop leisure, lifestyle, and dining destination for the public to enjoy a wide variety of entertainment options at affordable prices.
+As Singapore's premier and largest lifestyle and recreational hubs, Downtown East is a one-stop leisure, lifestyle, and dining destination, featuring a wide variety of entertainment options.
 Downtown East currently comprises D'Resort, Wild Wild Wet, Market Square (E!Avenue and E!Hub), and MUCE (Membership & Union Community Engagement).

 E!Hub, a four-storey shopping and entertainment complex with a cinema, was completed in 2008.
 The site was previously a bowling alley building.
 As of 2019, the Orchid Bowl bowling alley in E!Hub has been closed to expand the retail floor of the complex.

 Aside from Wild Wild Wet, the area previously had another theme park, Escape Theme Park, which opened in 2000.
 However, it ceased operations in 2011 to make way for the expansion of Wild Wild Wet and Singapore's first nature-inspired resort - D'Resort.
 Other than Escape Theme Park, Costa Sands Resort (Downtown East) also ceased operations after 25 years to make way for the expansion.